2023 Copa do Brasil: Qualified teams

 Originally, Pacajus qualified for the Copa do Brasil by winning the 2022 Copa Fares Lopes, however, CBF announced that the 2022 Copa Fares Lopes did not meet the requirements as Copa do Brasil qualification tournament.
 CBF awarded the berth to the best placed team in the 2022 Campeonato Cearense not already qualified, Iguatu (2022 Campeonato Cearense 4th place).

 As Guarani (São Paulo) and Criciúma (Santa Catarina) had the same number of points in the CBF ranking, a draw to determine the qualified team was held on 16 January 2023, 15:00 at CBF headquarters in Rio de Janeiro.

 Format

 The competition is a single-elimination tournament, the first two rounds are played as a single match and the rest are played as a two-legged ties.
 Twelve teams enter in the third round, which are teams qualified for 2023 Copa Libertadores (8), Série A best team not qualified for 2023 Copa Libertadores, Série B champions, Copa Verde champions and Copa do Nordeste runners-up.
 The remaining 80 teams play in the first round, the 40 winners play the second round, and the 20 winners play the third round.
 Finally, the sixteen third round winners advance to the round of 16.

 Schedule

-The schedule of the competition will be as follows:
+The schedule of the competition was as follows: